ngbracket/ngx-layout/guides/SSR.md

-# Using Flex Layout with Server-Side Rendering (SSR)
+# Using ngx-layout with Server-Side Rendering (SSR)

 ### Introduction

-In the browser, Flex Layout works by utilizing the global `Window` object's `MatchMedia` interface.
+In the browser, ngx-layout works by utilizing the global `Window` object's `MatchMedia` interface.
 When a breakpoint is activated/deactivated, the service informs the Flex directives, which inject CSS styles inline as necessary.